Least Squares Shadowing method for sensitivity analysis of differential equations: Introduction

 This paper provides a theoretical foundation for LSS by proving that it gives a useful estimation of $\frac{d\langle J \rangle}{ds}$ when the dynamical system is a uniformly hyperbolic flow.
 Compared to the discrete case (uniformly hyperbolic map) for which we already have a proof of convergence \cite{proof}, the continuous case is more difficult to deal with due to the apparition of the \textit{neutral subspace} (details in section \ref{sec:uniformhyperbolicity}).
 However, it is very important to treat the continuous case since most applications and real-life problems require a continuous description of the physics and involve differential equations.\\

 In the next section, the mathematical formulation of convergence is introduced as well as theorem LSS which will be proved in the following sections.
 Section \ref{sec:uniformhyperbolicity} presents the concept of uniform hyperbolicity for the readers who are not familiar with the subject.
-Section \ref{sec4} points out the new behaviour and properties that come with continuous dynamical systems (in opposition to discrete maps).
+Section \ref{sec4} points out the new behaviour and properties that come with continuous dynamical systems (as opposed to discrete maps).
 Section \ref{sec5} defines the shadowing direction and proves its existence as well as uniqueness.
 Section \ref{sec6} shows that the derivative of $\langle J \rangle$ can be computed using the shadowing direction and bounds the upper error.
 Section \ref{sec7} then demonstrates that the least squares problem gives a good approximation of the shadowing direction.
-Finally, section \ref{sec8} uses all the previous results and concludes the proof of theorem LSS by showing that the estimation error vanishes as the least squares problem increases in size.
+Then, section \ref{sec8} uses all the previous results and concludes the proof of theorem LSS by showing that the estimation error vanishes as the least squares problem increases in size.
+Finally, section \ref{sec9} presents a numerical example and illustrates the convergence result.